andypeng93/King_County_Housing_Prices/README.md

 ### For further information
 Please review the narrative of our analysis in [our jupyter notebook](./main_notebook.ipynb) or review our [presentation](./SampleProjectSlides.pdf)

-For any additional questions, please contact **email, email, email)
+For any additional questions, please contact **andypeng93@gmail.com)

 ##### Repository Structure: